Getting Materials from Other Libraries

 When are ILL Services Available?

 The ILL department is staffed M-F whenever the library is open, and closed Saturdays and Sundays.
-However, SUNY Poly users may request materials at any time, and most of the time the request will be automatically processed and delivered as soon as the lending library supplies the article.
+However, SUNY Poly users may request materials at any time.
+If the requested item is an article or chapter, the request may be automatically processed and delivered as soon as the lending library supplies the article.